Constitution of Ursundova

 Citizens of Ursundova shall be any person who has taken the oath of citizenship and is not a member of either of the other estates.
 No law may be made that abridges the following rights of Citizens:

 - Freedom to petition the government for a redress of grievances

 Within such bounds as are established by the Ecclesiastical Council, Citizens of Ursundova shall be free to practice the religion of their choice.

-All Citizens shall be required to vote within their riding for a representative on the Ducal Council.
+All Citizens shall be required to vote within their riding for a representative on the Royal Council.

-Each riding within the duchy shall select a representative for the Ducal Council.
-The Council shall meet at least twice annually, plus such auxiliary meetings as are deemed fit and proper by the Speaker of the Council and the Ducal Authority.
+Each riding within the Kingdom shall select a representative for the Royal Council.
+The Council shall meet at least twice annually, plus such auxiliary meetings as are deemed fit and proper by the Speaker of the Council and the Royal Authority.

 The Council shall have the authority to propose such legislation as is thought good and proper for the conduct of affairs of state.